Music video: History and development

 In 1894, sheet music publishers Edward B. Marks and Joe Stern hired electrician George Thomas and various artists to promote sales of their song "The Little Lost Child".
 Using a magic lantern, Thomas projected a series of still images on a screen simultaneous to live performances.
-This would become a popular form of entertainment known as the illustrated song, the first step toward music video.
+This would become a popular form of entertainment known as the illustrated song, which can be regarded as a predecessor of the music video.

-Talkies, soundies, and shorts
+Talkies, soundies and shorts

 With the arrival of "talkies" many musical short films were produced.
-Vitaphone shorts (produced by Warner Bros.) featured many bands, vocalists, and dancers.
+Vitaphone shorts (produced by Warner Bros.
+Pictures) featured many bands, vocalists, and dancers.
 Animation artist Max Fleischer introduced a series of sing-along short cartoons called Screen Songs, which invited audiences to sing along to popular songs by "following the bouncing ball", which is similar to a modern karaoke machine.
 Early cartoons featured popular musicians performing their hit songs on camera in live-action segments during the cartoons.
 John Logie Baird created Phonovision discs featuring Betty Bolton and other singers from the 1930s.
 The early animated films by Walt Disney, such as the Silly Symphonies shorts and especially Fantasia, which featured several interpretations of classical pieces, were built around music.
 The Warner Bros. cartoons, even today billed as Looney Tunes and Merrie Melodies, were initially fashioned around specific songs from upcoming Warner Bros. musical films.
-Live-action musical shorts, featuring such popular artists as Cab Calloway, were also distributed to theaters.
+Live-action musical shorts, featuring such popular music artists as Cab Calloway, were also distributed to theaters.

-Blues singer Bessie Smith appeared in a two-reel short film called St. Louis Blues featuring a dramatized performance of the hit song.
+Blues singer Bessie Smith appeared in a two-reel short film called St. Louis Blues (1929) featuring a dramatized performance of the hit song.
 Numerous other musicians appeared in short musical subjects during this period.

-Soundies, produced and released for the Panoram film jukebox, were musical films that often included short dance sequences, similar to later music videos.
+Soundies, produced and released for the Panoram film jukebox between 1939 and 1947, were musical films that often included short dance sequences, similar to later music videos.

-Musician Louis Jordan made short films for his songs, some of which were spliced together into a feature film, Lookout Sister.
+Musician Louis Jordan made short films for his songs, some of which were spliced together into a feature film, Look-Out Sister (1948).
 These films were, according to music historian Donald Clarke, the "ancestors" of music video.